LHSAA issues new COVID-related restrictions; warns of $500 fines for non-compliance

 In addition, the athletic association says LHSCA coaches cards will be accepted at the discretion of the host member school.

 "Membership across our state have utilized various forms of game or match ticket sales, which has allowed them to adhere to facility capacity requirements.
-Many schools have setup processes so these cards can be recognized prior to game day walkups.
+Many schools have setup processes so these cards can be recognized prior to game day walkups."

-Bonnie advises checking with host sites for their protocol.
+Bonine advises checking with host sites for their protocol.

 "The LHSAA did not accept LHSCA coaches cards at state volleyball tournament and the same practice will be in place at the state football championships," Bonnie stated in the release.